aimat-lab/ChemMatData/README.md

 <!-- CONTACT -->
 ## About Us
 An open-source project hosted by the [AiMat Group](https://aimat.iti.kit.edu/) at the [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/).
+The initial version of this project was developed by Jana Zeller and Pascal Friederich.

 <a href="https://aimat.science"><img src="images/AiMat_logo_purple.png" width="300"></a>